lilyhgxiao/PetLabs/README.md

 ### GET Route to /pettypes/:id
 This route is used to get a specifc pet type with :id as its id from the database.

 GET request to /pettypes/:id is used in our app when getting specific pet type information.
 For example, on admin pet type edit view, this GET request for the selected pet type will be called to load the starting properties of pets with aforementioned pet type.

+This route also adds the id of the most recent pet type that was retrieved to the session cookie to keep track of.

 ### PATCH Route to /pettypes/:id